 Samplers#

-A sampler accepts a problem in quadratic model (e.g., BQM, CQM) or nonlinear model format and returns variable assignments.
+A sampler accepts a problem in nonlinear model or quadratic model (e.g., BQM) format and returns variable assignments.
 Samplers generally try to find minimizing values but can also sample from distributions defined by the problem.

 These samplers are non-blocking: the returned SampleSet is constructed from a Future-like object that is resolved on the first read of any of its properties; for example, by printing the results.
 Your code can query its status with the done() method or ensure resolution with the resolve() method.